 Members of the Supervisory Board:

-Christian Ude (Vorsitzender), Dr. Hans Peter Lankes (stellvertretender Vorsitzender), Dr. Annette Bhagwati, Heide Dorfmüller, Dr. Peter Hanser-Strecker und Dietmar Krieger.
+Christian Ude (chairman), Dr. Hans Peter Lankes (vice chairman), Dr. Annette Bhagwati, Dr. Peter Hanser-Strecker und Dietmar Krieger, Dr. Ingrid Sollerer.

 The Board of Trustees was set up by the Supervisory Board.
 It advises the Executive Board and Supervisory Board in fundamental matters concerning the purpose of the foundation.
 It also establishes contacts and solicits donations and bequests.
 The Board of Trustees consists of eight members, each of them appointed by the Supervisory Board for a five year term.
 The members of the Board of Trustees serve in an honorary capacity.